SpaceXpanse/Whitepaper/README.md

 - Creation and customization of avatars <!-- - Voice-activated commands -->
 - NFTs for ownership of land, objects and goods
 - Massive near-real economy
-- <!-- Decentralized --> AIs for automatization of the gameplay <!-- : NPCs, mining, defence, navigation and communication --> /TBD/
+- <!-- Decentralized --> Artificial inteligence and machine learning for automatization of the gameplay <!-- : NPCs, mining, defence, navigation and communication --> /TBD/
 - A possibility for VR gameplay <!-- for mobile phones.
 XR too -->
 <!-- - A possibility for real-time monitoring and customization of story arcs /scenario injection/ -->
 <!-- - Enable users to fund projects like custom-made objects through **MetaDAO** -->